cfournie/segmentation.corpora/README.md

 Segmentation Corpora
 ====================

 This repository holds multiply segmented corpora from the papers below.
-Please remember to cite the papers, and read the FORMATS.md file to understand how they are encoded.
+The data formats are as specified in the `Segmentation Representation Specifcation Version 0.1 <http://nlp.chrisfournier.ca/publications/pdf/fournier_segeval_spec_2012.pdf>`_(PDF), and are of two types:

+- JSON (JavaScript Object Notation) or
+- TSV (Tab Separated Values)

+To evaluate this corpora, and other segmentation metrics, use the [SegEval](https://github.com/cfournie/segmentation.evaluation) software package.

 Directories